...

 For just as the lightning flashes from the east and shines and is seen as far as the west, so will the coming of the Son of man be … Then they will see the Son of man coming on the clouds of heaven with power and great glory-in brilliancy and splendor” Matthew 24:27, 30.

-For the Lord himself will descend from heaven with a loud cry of summons, with the shout of an archangel, and with the blast of the trumpet of God” 1 Thessalonians 4:16a 2.
+For the Lord himself will descend from heaven with a loud cry of summons, with the shout of an archangel, and with the blast of the trumpet of God

 Christ will return to judge the nations.
 Prophecies: Matthew 25:31–32; 1 Corinthians 4:5; 2 Timothy 4:1; 2 Corinthians 5:10; John 5:22.

 When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divides his sheep from the goats” Matthew 25:31, 32.

-3.
+The precise time of Christ’s return is unknown.
+Other prophecies include; Matthew 24:36, 44; 1 Thessalonians 5:2; Revelation 16:15; Matthew 25:13.
 It’s important to note that when we use the term, ‘Second Coming”, Christ’s coming will come in two stages: Once for the rapture of the Church and secondly, returning with His saints to destroy the armies of the Antichrist at the end of the Great Tribulation.

-For more information concerning His Second Coming, please click here.
+For more information concerning His Second Coming, please click here

 Author – Carl G.M.
 Joseph